hrgdavor/java-hipster-ioc/README.md

 - No discovery at runtime
 - items that are discovered written into actual Java code to be compiled
 - generates less code and aims to be readable
+- Main concern is helping connect dependencies inside context, not go too fancy beyond that
 - make it easier to discover/navigate how code is connected
 - faster CI
 - No effort will be made to be compatible with older Java.
 Min required ATM: 25
+- No `@Scope` for now, all methods return singletons
+- Lazy loading, not supported out of the box, will be looking into Java [stable values](stable.values.md)

+## Context definition

 ## Maven project structure suggestions(for faster build)